 “In life and in death we belong to God.
 Through the grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit, we trust in the one triune God, the Holy One of Israel, whom alone we worship and serve.”

 -from A Brief Statement of Faith, PC(USA)

-Funerals and memorial services help everyone to understand what the missing family member meant.
-They are remembered from the smallest trait to their largest career success or civic achievement.
-At this time, everyone in the family reflects, either consciously or unconsciously, on how they knew and loved this person, and how the deceased fit into the family.
-Funeral and memorial services deal realistically in addressing death as part of life, and as an inevitable and necessary prelude to resurrection.
-Specifically in the Presbyterian Church (U.S.A.), such services of worship are referred to as the Service of Witness to the Resurrection.
+Funeral and memorial services address death as part of life, and as an inevitable and necessary prelude to resurrection.
+Specifically, in the Presbyterian Church (U.S.A.), such services of worship are referred to as the Service of Witness to the Resurrection.